vespo92/next-runtime-env/QUICK_START.md

-# Quick Start Guide for next-runtime-env
+# Quick Start Guide for next-standalone-env

 ## 🚀 Get Started in 2 Minutes